truemped/truemped.github.io/content/posts/mgmt/providing-difficult-feedback.md

 ---

 When moving from an individual contributor role into management, the biggest challenge for me was to provide **difficult feedback**.
-I started my management career in the **ruinous empathy** quadrant of *Radical Candor*.
 This challenge might have been bigger for me compared to others as within a very short period of time a number of my colleagues suddenly started to report to me.
 Looking back at 2019 overcoming this has been my biggest personal achievement.

 ## What is ruinous empathy?